-Inside ON1 Effects 2021, there are three basic tools used to create masks: the Masking Brush, the Masking Bug, and the AI Quick Mask tool.
-There are variants of the first two that are specific to Local Adjustments (Adjustable Brush and Adjustable Gradient), while the Portrait AI brush is a version of the Masking Brush specifically for use in retouching portraits.
+Inside ON1 Effects 2022, there are four basic tools used to create masks: the Masking Brush, the Masking Bug, the AI Quick Mask tool and the Line Mask tool.
+In addition, there are variants of the Masking Brush and the Masking Bug-the Adjustable Brush and Adjustable Gradient tool-that are specific to Local Adjustments.